derek-chui/Network-Optimization/README.md

 This repository contains a collection of projects regarding efficient user clustering in NOMA 6G Networks

-Below are all the resources and files used for the following submissions:
+Below are all the resources and files used for the following publications:

 - IEEE CCNC 2026: "Semantic Utility Driven User Pairing and Triplet Grouping for NOMA Networks"
 - BayLearn 2025 Call for Abstracts: "Semantic utility driven NOMA networks & reinforcement learning."

+Both of these are submitted and currently being reviewed.

 The initial outline and draft can be found here: